kunaakos/tinyntendo/README.md

 ## todo

-NES compatibility and eventually other controllers, too - although N64 and GC would require spme Digispark modding.
+Other controllers?
+N64 and GC would require some Digispark modding.